redis/docs/content/operate/oss_and_stack/stack-with-enterprise/deprecated-features/triggers-and-functions/Configuration.md

 - oss
 - kubernetes
 - clients
-description: 'Configure the operation parameters
+description: Configure the operation parameters

-  '
 linkTitle: Configuration
 title: Configuration
 weight: 3
+aliases:
+  - /develop/interact/programmability/triggers-and-functions/configuration/
 ---

 Redis Stack's triggers and functions feature provides configuration options to control its operation.
 These options can be set when the module is bootstrapped and, in some cases, at runtime.